TheNew000/nevermore/README.md

 ##### A quaint and curious volume of forgotten code

 ## Overview
 Allows the user to register and log in.
 Passwords are hashed using bcrypt.
-The home page displays the "caws" of the user's followers.
-The user can follow other users and view profiles.

 ## Technologies
 - HTML